 - Ingredient substitution ideas: The possibilities are endless, but you could substitute the cranberries for another dried fruit like raisins, the sesame seeds for either pumpkin or sunflower seeds, and the cilantro for another leafy herb like parsley.
+We also like to add a bit of crunch with crispy ciabatta croutons when we have them on hand.
 Play with what you have (and let us know what works for you!)

 - 2 tablespoons sesame seeds

-- Finally, add the sesame dressing to the bowl with the broccoli stalk stems and toss to combine.
+- Toss the salad in dressing: Finally, add the sesame dressing to the bowl with the broccoli stalk stems and toss to combine.
 Top with sesame seeds as a garnish.
 For best results, let the salad sit for 1 hour (or more*) for the stems to soften in the oil, but it can also be served right away if needed.

-- Leftovers and Storage: This salad is a great make-ahead option because the broccoli stalks actually get softer with time (we think two days ahead would be the max amount of time to prepare ahead of time).
+- Leftovers + storage: This salad is a great make-ahead option because the broccoli stalks actually get softer with time (we think two days ahead would be the max amount of time to prepare ahead of time).
 Store this salad in an airtight container in the refrigerator for up to four days.

 UPDATE: This recipe was originally published in March 2020 and updated for clarity in October 2021.